First Movers: ATL

 The InsightsThe nation has seen an explosion of women-owned businesses, an increase of 467% in the last decade, with Georgia leading the charge, being the state with the fastest growth in women-owned firms.
 However, we found that women face three key challenges that stand in the way of their success: lack of funding, good mentorship & a strong support system.

 The SolutionEarly Spring crafted a summit that would host Atlanta’s best & brightest for a day of engaging programming, facilitating connections made & lessons learned that would not only uplift them but, ultimately, the community around them.

 The audacious, creative and tenacious amongst us imagine a world of limitless possibility.
 Despite uncertainty & adversity, they lead the charge.
 The first to arrive and the last to leave; the first to get up, shake it off and get back in the saddle.

 But blazing trails isn’t without its challenges.
 The spring of inspiration, confidence & progress isn’t always brimming over.
 For moments when the flow abates, the brightest must seek out sources of support, mentorship, and financing to nourish one another, maintaining the course.

-Bumble Bizz & Early Spring join forces to empower Atlanta’s first movers to beat the odds, grow beyond expectations & pool their collective power to render one another undefeatable.
+Bumble Bizz & Early Spring join forces to empower Atlanta’s first movers to beat the odds, grow beyond expectations and pool their collective power to render one another undefeatable.
 When just one makes the first move, they’ll be serving with the power of 100.
 So make the first move, we dare you.

-The day culminated in two key outcomes: Bumble Bizz’s empowerment of the next generation of leaders, and a keynote delivered by the most famous first mover of all, Serena Williams, who inspired them to keep moving.
+The day culminated in two key outcomes: Bumble Bizz’s empowerment of the next generation of leaders, and a keynote delivered by the most famous first mover of all, Serena Williams, who inspired everyone to keep moving.